tcoonsUM/mf-eig/README.md

 ## Examples
 See [Final Paper Figures](https://github.com/tcoonsUM/mf-eig/tree/main/Final%20Paper%20Figures) to reproduce the results of our paper.
 Most data that require many CPU-hours of compute time are simply loaded in their respective scripts.

-To run your own examples for general ensembles of utility models, scripts can be found under [link coming soon](https://github.com/tcoonsUM/mf-eig/), for example to optimize $\text{N}_{\text{in}}$ for each problem and run the estimator over many trials.
+Tutorials will also be provided to run your own mf-eig optimization and analyses for general ensembles of utility models, for example to optimize $\text{N}_{\text{in}}$ for each problem and run the estimator over many trials.